jwalton/rust-book-abridged/docs/ch04-ownership.md

 let rust_time = &s[..];
 ```

 Slices must occur at valid UTF-8 character boundaries.
 If you attempt to create a string slice in the middle of a multibyte character, your program will exit with an error.
-See [chapter 8][chap8] for more details.
+(Don't know what a multibyte character is?
+See [chapter 8][chap8]!)

 Note that if you have a string slice, this counts as a reference, so you can't also have a mutable reference to that String: